Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

 \subsubsection{Mode sampling}

-As previously introduced, we sample configurations $(q, m)$ from the combined configuration and mode space.
-In all planners, we store the list of modes $M$ that we reached so far, and expand it whenever we reach a new mode (i.e., whenever we reach a configuration that fulfills the constraints $g$ of a task).
-Instead of uniformly sampling from the set $M$, we maintain the most recently added mode $F_{-1}$ and the set of modes $F$ that we did not yet expand (the frontier).
-We introduce a mode sampling strategy specifically tailored to our multi-goal multi-modal problem:
+Instead of sampling the (unactuated) object poses and task assignments, we sample $x=(q, m)$, where $q\in\mathcal{Q}_R$ is a configuration containing all robots' configurations and $m$ is a mode that determines the task assignment and all object poses.
+To sample the modes, we do not sample the continuous space $\mathcal{S}\times\mathcal{Q}_O$, but we sample from the list of previously reached modes.
+To enable that, we store the list of modes $M$ that we reached so far, and expand it whenever we reach a new mode (i.e., whenever we reach a configuration that fulfills the constraints $g$ of a task).
+To sample $m$ from the set $M$, we maintain the most recently added mode $F_{-1}$ and the set of modes $F$ that we did not yet expand (the frontier).
+We then sample according to:

 where $p \in [0,1]$ and $\epsilon \in [0,1]$ are weighting parameters, and $\mathcal{U(\cdot)}$ denotes a uniform distribution over a finite set.
 If $p = 1$ and $\epsilon = 1$, we reach a fully \textit{greedy} version, resulting in the most direct progression possible towards the terminal mode.